viblo/pymunk/docs/src/showcase.rst

         A very cool blog post (and video) explaining how to combine computer vision and a little physics to create a simple environment for Augmented Reality.
-In the blog Amirabbas Asadi shows how OpenCV, Mediapipe and Pymunk can be combined to make a app where simulated balls bounce on the hand of the user.
+In the blog Amirabbas Asadi shows how OpenCV, Mediapipe and Pymunk can be combined to make an app where simulated balls bounce on the hand of the user.

     * - .. image:: _static/galtonBoard.png